gcapes/git-course/_episodes/03-history.md

 * GitHub [Compare
 view](https://help.github.com/articles/comparing-commits-across-time)

-Git can be configured to use graphical diff tools, and this is functionarlity is accessed using `git difftool` in place of `git diff`.
+Git can be configured to use graphical diff tools, and this is functionality is accessed using `git difftool` in place of `git diff`.
 Configuring a visual diff tool is covered on the [hints and tips](11-hints-and-tips.html) page.